Fred Williamson: Acting career

 Williamson at the Festival de Cine de Sitges, October 2008.

 Williamson acted alongside further American football player Jim Brown in Three the Hard Way (1974), Take a Hard Ride (1975), One Down, Two to Go (1982), Original Gangstas (1996) and On the Edge (2002).
 Williamson also guest starred with Brown in various television roles.
 In October 1973, Williamson posed nude for Playgirl magazine, predating Brown's appearance in 1974.
 Williamson's early television roles included a role in the original Star Trek episode "The Cloud Minders" (1969), in which he played Anka.
 He also played Diahann Carroll's love interest in the sitcom Julia.

 Monday Night Football

 In 1974, Williamson was hired by the ABC television network to serve as a color commentator on Monday Night Football, replacing Don Meredith, who had left to pursue an acting and broadcasting career at rival network NBC.
 Williamson was used on a few pre-season broadcasts, and was quickly declared unsuitable by ABC.

 Working with clique of actors

 Williamson has co-starred in a number of films with Bo Svenson.
 They include, The Inglorious Bastards (1978), Deadly Impact (1984), Delta Force Commando (1987), The Kill Reflex (1989), Three Days to a Kill (1991), and Steele's Law (1991).
+He also co-starred with D'Urville Martin in the following movies: Hammer, Black Caesar, Hell Up in Harlem, Blind Rage and Pam Grier in Bucktown USA, and Original Gangstas.
+He co-starred with Jim Brown in MASH as well as Original Gangstas.